 Occasionally these venues will sell sparklers, but they are usually only the type that go on a cake.
 Sometimes around the 4th of July, Wal-Mart will sell sparklers but they are usually included in an assortment package.
 As for Amazon, you never really know what you are getting.
 Again, this is the big day.
 I strongly suggest you buy from www.sparklersonline.com because we buy directly from the people in China who make these sparklers by hand and are not a 3rd party vendor.
 We are devoted to offering the best quality sparkler available.
 This is the only thing we sell!

 You can buy sparklers in bulk from us.
 We can offer additional specials for certain situations.

-Because so many states do not have year round fireworks laws, it is most convenient to order sparklers online.
-We offer same day shipping, low prices and the shipping is free.
-Don’t worry about the hassle of running one more errand, order your sparklers online in our easy to use system and check it off your list.
+Because so many states do not have year-round fireworks laws, it is most convenient to order sparklers online.
+We offer same-day shipping, low prices, and the shipping is free.
+Don’t worry about the hassle of running one more errand, order your sparklers online in our easy to use a system and check it off your list.

 We simply cannot overnight sparklers because they are not allowed to be shipped via air.
 I wish this were not the case because we could have saved the day for many weddings over the years.
 We do ship daily and ship from Tennessee.
 Enter your zip code on our website for a delivery date.

 Yes, we can ship wedding sparklers to Canada.
 We do offer free shipping on the wedding sparklers, but the duty and tax fees are passed along to you.
 I wish it was not so expensive shipping outside of the US.